-WD-40’s fast-acting formula can break down silicone sealant quickly and can be used to remove it from a number of surfaces.
+Luckily with the help of WD-40’s fast-acting formula you can remove silicone sealant easily – it can break down silicone sealant quickly and can be used to remove it from a number of surfaces.
 So, whether you’ve fitted a new bathtub or sink and silicone residue is visible, or you accidentally smeared it on your mirror or tiles – WD-40 Multi-Use Smart Straw will remove the unwanted sealant from your bathroom.
 The lubricant penetrates the stuck parts or components precisely and allows you to easily remove unwanted sealant.

-Read our step-by-step guide of how to use WD-40 as a silicone remover and get your surfaces free of unwanted sealant in no time!
+Read our step-by-step guide of how to remove bath sealant using WD-40® as a silicone remover and get your surfaces free of unwanted sealant in no time!

 - Protective gloves